whprocter/RPr-Chakraborty-2021/docs/report/report.md

 ## Discussion

+Our reproduction of the original study was partially successful, leading to similar, but inexact results for most analyses.

-The choropleth map we made in the **first part** of the reproduction analysis closely resembles that of the original study.
+The choropleth map we made in the **first part** of the reproduction analysis closely resembles that of the original study, confirming the equivalence of our dependent variable with that of the original study.
-Both maps reveal that COVID-19 cases are distributed unevenly across space.
-In particular, cases are more prevalent in the southern part of the country and in more urbanized counties along the coasts.
+Both maps revealed that COVID-19 cases were distributed unevenly across space.
+In particular, cases were more prevalent in the southern part of the country, in the metropolitan areas of the northeast, Chicago, and California, and in some rural areas, including eastern Washington, New Mexico, and Iowa.
-This includes states such as Florida, Alabama, Georgia, and New Mexico, as well as several counties in New York and California.
-As an improvement to this part of the analysis, we proceed to visualize the spatial distribution of the percentages of population with disability in each county.
+As an improvement to this part of the analysis, we visualized the spatial distribution of the percentages of population with disability in each county.
-Doing so complements Chakraborty’s treatment of the census data, in which he went straight into the bivariate analyses instead of examining the characteristics of these data first.
+Doing so complements Chakraborty's treatment of the census data, in which he went straight into the bivariate analyses instead of examining the characteristics of these data first.
 The map shows that many counties in the northeast, northwest corner of the country as well as in the south obtain a relatively higher percentages of disability population.

-The summary statistics for the **second part** of the reproduction analysis matches perfectly with that of the original study.
+The summary statistics for the **second part** of the reproduction analysis matched perfectly with those of the original study.
-The Pearson’s correlation coefficient we calculated, though differ slightly in magnitude, closely resembles the original result.
+The Pearson's correlation coefficient closely resembled the original result, indicating a successful but inexact reproduction.
-The difference in magnitude might be due to the different ways of computing statistics in different computational environments.
-Nevertheless, our results validate Chakraborty’s results by displaying a relatively weak but significantly negative correlation between COVID-19 incidence and the overall disability percentages in the country.
+The differences in magnitude could be attributed to differences in the computational environments.
+Nevertheless, our results validated Chakraborty's results by displaying a relatively weak but significantly negative correlation between COVID-19 incidence and the overall disability percentages in the country.
-COVID-19 incidence is also found to be higher in counties where there are higher percentages of people who are Black, Asian, Hispanic, non-Hispanic non-White, below poverty, and aged 5-34 years.
+COVID-19 incidence was also found to be higher in counties where there are higher percentages of people who are Black, Asian, Hispanic, non-Hispanic non-White, below poverty, and aged 5-34 years.
-While executing the reproduction analysis, we recognize one of the shortcomings of Chakraborty’s approach where he used Pearson’s correlation on variables that are non-normally distributed.
+While executing the reproduction analysis, we recognize one of the shortcomings of Chakraborty's approach where he used Pearson's correlation on variables that are non-normally distributed.
-We therefore revise this error by calculating the Spearman’s correlation coefficient.
+We therefore revise this error by calculating the Spearman's correlation coefficient.
-The results indicate that biological sex might not be an influential factor contributing to higher COVID-19 incidence rate, but racial minority groups are indeed more severely affected by the pandemic.
+The results indicate that biological sex might not be correlated with COVID-19 incidence rates, but other demographic factors of minority status were significantly correlated with higher COVID-19 rates at the county level.

-Prior to the running the GEE model, we visualized and compared the classified relative risk of COVID-19 clusters using Chakraborty’s original approach and our own approach respectively.
+Prior to the running the GEE model, we visualized and compared the classified relative risk of COVID-19 clusters using Chakraborty's original approach and our own approach respectively.
 While Chakraborty only calculated the relative risk score for the center of each cluster, we calculated it for each county in the cluster.
-The maps reveal that our approach better visualize the intra-cluster variation of COVID-19 risk.
+The maps reveal that our approach more comprehensively represented the intra-cluster variation of COVID-19 risk.
-The original classification scheme does show that counties in the south and southwest are exposed to higher COVID-19 risk, but it largely underestimates the risk of individual counties within but not at the center of each cluster.
+The original study appears to have classified all counties in COVID-19 clusters as low-risk except for the county at the center of each cluster.
+This difference is greater for the larger clusters, e.g. those of in the south.

-In the **third part** of our reproduction analysis, the results from running the GEE model are mostly consistent with Chakraborty’s.
+In the **third part** of our reproduction analysis, the results from each the 5 GEE models were mostly consistent with Chakraborty's.
-Because of the revision we have made to Chakraborty’s approach in terms of calculating the relative risk score, the significance of some variables also changed.
+We found that 13 of 17 independent variables matched the direction and significance levels of the original study.

-Yet, in general, we support Chakraborty’s conclusion that controlling for spatial clustering, although the overall disability percentage is negatively associated with confirmed COVID-19 cases, intra-categorical analysis reveals that socio-demographically disadvantaged PwDs are significantly over-represented in counties with higher COVID-19 incidence.
+We confirmed support for Chakraborty's conclusion that controlling for spatial clustering, although the overall disability percentage is negatively associated with confirmed COVID-19 cases, intra-categorical analysis reveals that socio-demographically disadvantaged PwDs were significantly over-represented in counties with higher COVID-19 incidence.
-Our results found that PwDs who are Black, Asian, Native American, below poverty, age 5-34 years, and female are more likely to reside in counties with higher COVID-19 incidence.
+We found the same direction for each independent variable of intra-categorical disability and COVID-19 incidence.
+However, we found weaker significance levels for the Black category and the Hispanic or Latino category.
+We found stronger significance levels for the 18-34 and 35-64 age categories.
+Differences in our results can be attributable to our different approach to classifying relative risk scores and our different computational environments.
+Closer inspection of the clusters for the GEE models revealed a highly skewed distribution of cluster sizes, with most clusters containing very few counties and a few clusters containing 50 or more counties.
+The combination of very differing cluster sizes and use of a clustering criteria related to the dependent variable warrant further analysis with alternative approaches to controlling for spatial dependence.

-In short, though some of our results are different from Chakraborty’s because of the adoption of different analytical method and the use of different computational environment, it still suggests that PwDs are experiencing a multiple jeopardy based on the convergence of their disability, racial/ethnic minority, and poverty status.
+In sum, although some of our results differed from Chakraborty's because of the adoption of different analytical methods and the use of different computational environments, our still suggests that PwDs are experiencing multiple jeopardy based on the convergence of their disability, racial/ethnic minority, and poverty status.
-This illustrates that socio-demographically disadvantaged PwDs are likely to suffer increased infection risks and additional life burdens in this unprecedented time.
-Further attention within public health research and public policy planning is therefore necessary to ensure the well-being of these population.
+However, we reiterate Chakraborty's cautious interpretation of the results, which were based on aggregate statistics at the county level and on statistical methods which produce approximate estimates, not inferences.
+Further work is needed to reliably infer relationships between minority PwDs and COVID-19 morbidity and mortality, especially at finer geographic scales.

 ## References